 The tip end is made of plastic.
 My only gripe with the 1More Dual Driver ANC Pro is that it uses unconventional flanges.
-1MORE does offer to ship extra flanges to customers if needed and also recommend getting comply tips.
+1MORE does offer to ship extra flanges to customers if needed and also recommends getting Comply tips.

 The 1More Dual Driver ANC Pro neckband itself is not too thick, is made of Siliconized rubber with a metal core, and is very bouncy and flexible.
 The weight seems very balanced and these are very comfortable.
 The silicone used is not irritating to the skin whatsoever.

-All the controls are on the left and there is nothing on the right side and I bet that is where the battery resides while the left is crammed with all the electronics.
+All the controls are on the left and there is nothing on the right side so I bet that is where the battery resides while the left is crammed with all the electronics.

 The 1More Dual Driver ANC Pro internal Lithium battery has a claimed battery life of 20 hours of nonstop music with ANC off.
 If ANC is used then the battery rating goes down to 16 hours which is still not bad at all.

-This beats mostly every TWS model out there in a single duration one run battery life.
+This beats almost every TWS model out there in a single duration one runs battery life.
 The battery life does go down considerably with an LDAC Bluetooth transmission to about 8 hours.

 I did get to experiment with the claim of getting three hours of playback with ten minutes of charge and it gave me basically the same result I also got over the claimed 17 hours on SBC playback and got 19 hours at the 50% volume used by 1MORE.
 This set has a very good battery life in my opinion.

 Packaging & Accessories